 Crohn’s Disease and Medical Marijuana Card

-Crohn’s disease is also referred to as regional enteritis.
+Crohn’s disease, an inflammatory bowel disease, is also referred to as regional enteritis.
 It can occur in any portion of the gastrointestinal tract, from mouth to rectum.
 The disease most frequently occurs in people between 20 and 40 years of age.

 The most common areas of the gastrointestinal tract which may become inflicted include: